bloominstituteoftechnology/Sprint-Challenge-Advanced-React/ANSWERS.md

 A class can have a state in the component, but a function component without hooks can’t.
 For example this Sprint.
 There is a componentDidMount function componenet inside the Players class.

 Answer for 2:
-Mounting – Birth of your component
-Update – Growth of your component
-Unmount – Death of your component
+componentDidMount – Birth of your component, fetching data componentDidUpdate – Growth of your component, keep updating componentWillUnmount – Death of your component, for cleaning up

 Answer for 3:
 Custom Hooks are reuseable stateful logic